emregecer/healthcare-system/README.md

 2. HospitalUtils have been replaced with a UsageTracker component as it is a singleton class and counter has been changed to AtomicInteger for thread-safety purposes.

+3. Lombok annotations like @Getter, @Setter, @EqualsWithHashCode, @NoArgConstructor, @RequiredArgConstructor have been added to relevant classes to reduce boilerplate code.
+@Autowired annotations have been replaced with constructor injection to improve testability and reduce the risk of null pointer exceptions.

+4.